Sabicool/Medicine/01 Disciplines/Paediatrics/Conditions/Otitis Media.md

 			- Advise the family about the likely hearing loss (usually around 20 dB) and the difficulty their child will have hearing speech, speech at a distance, and speech in background noise
 			- Discuss the importance of going to the health centre if their child develops ear discharge, pain, or if they have concerns about language development
 			- School-aged children can have classroom sound-field amplification
-		- If hearing loss >20 dB or persistent OME for 3 months (6 months altogether) → refer for ENT assessment for possible surgical intervention
+		- If hearing loss >20 dB or persistent OME for 3 months (6 months altogether) and/or speech and language delay → refer for ENT assessment for possible surgical intervention
 	- Refer children with hearing loss and speech delay to speech pathology

 ![[Pasted image 20250115190341.png]]